 Have you spotted these small chickens at your market and wondered how to make them at home?
 Start here for a simple recipe that is finger-licking good and worthy of any special occasion or just a fun weeknight dinner.

-Smoked Cornish Game Hens
+Smoked Cornish Hens Recipe

 5 from 2 votes